gabriel4649/JMdictDB/README.txt

 make target, "activate" is provided to move the newly loaded database to "jmdict".

+1. Choose passswords to use for Postgreql users "jmdictdb" and "jmdictdbv".

-1. Copy the file python/lib/config.py.sample to config.py
+2. Copy the file python/lib/config.ini.sample to config.ini
-   in the same directory, edit it and adjust any settings to your needs.
+   in the same directory, edit it and change the passwords in the db_jmdict, db_jmnew, and db_sess sections to match what you choose in step 1.
+   You may also want to adjust any other settings in the file to your needs.
 Note that if you change some of the settings, you may have to make corresponding changes in other files as documented in the comments.

-2. Check the settings in Makefile.
+3. Check the settings in Makefile.
 There are some configuration settings in the Makefile that you may want to change.
 Read the comments therein.
 In particular, the cgi directory is assumed to be